 It seems that I have slightly misunderstood Diffie-Hellman protocol all these years.
 My understanding of the math was correct but I had misunderstood key management.
 My understanding is of a protocol that is more and less than the broadly understood protocol.
 I first describe below the broadly understood and I think original idea emphasizing details where my understanding was different.

 A big prime p is chosen along with a primitive root g of p.
 (This means that gx mod p takes on all values between 0 and p for x ranging from 0 thru p−1.)
 Everybody knows p and g.
-When Alice and Bob want to communicate, they need a key that is a shared secret that only they know, to be used for conventional crypto, such as AES.
-Alice chooses a secret, a, between 0 and p−1 and bob choses another, b.
+When Alice and Bob want to communicate, they need a key that is a shared secret that only they know, to be used for conventional symmetric crypto, such as AES.
+Alice chooses a secret, a, and bob choses another, b, both between 0 and p.
 Alice sends ga to Bob and Bob sends gb to Alice whereupon they respectively compute (gb)a and (ga)b both modulo p, but these two are the same number which serves as the shared secret AES key.
 At the end of the conversation they expunge their memories of a, b and the shared secret to achieve perfect forward secrecy.

 This article suggests that some variants of the common web protocol TLS provides an “ephemeral Diffie-Hellman” mode.
 I wonder how well they manage to expunge their keys.